-Admission to third-cycle studies in Child and Youth Studies normally takes place in conjunction with the department's notification of doctoral studentships.
+Admission to third-cycle studies in Educational Work normally takes place in conjunction with the department's notification of doctoral studentships.
 Decisions on admission to third-cycle studies are made by the head of department.
 This is to take account of the department's capacity to offer supervision and acceptable conditions of study.
-See the Higher Education Ordinance, the Admission Regulations for Third-cycle Studies at the University of Gothenburg and Rules and Regulations for Third-cycle Studies at the University of Gothenburg - Rules for Doctoral Students for other provisions.
+See the Higher Education Ordinance, the Admission Regulations for Third-cycle Studies at the University of Gothenburg and Rules and Regulations for Third-cycle Studies at the University of Gothenburg and Students for other provisions.